Can biotin help treat MS?

 - the presence of another autoimmune disease

-According to the Mayo Clinic, women are around twice as likely to have MS as men, and it is more common among people who live in temperate climates.
+According to the National Institute for Neurological Diseases and Stroke (NINDS), women are around twice as likely as men to have MS, and it is more common among people who live in temperate climates.
 This means climates that do not get extremely hot or extremely cold, but are somewhere in the middle.

 MS produces different symptoms in different people.

 Some individuals may experience only mild symptoms, while others may eventually lose the ability to walk or communicate.
 The rate of progression also varies between individuals.